How do rivers erode?

 Fluvial erosion is the process by which a river wears away the land.
 The ability of a river to erode depends on its velocity.

 Two types of erosion happen at different stages along a river.
-Vertical (downwards) erosion often occurs in the upper stages of a river, whereas lateral (sidewards) erosion typical occurs in the middle and lower stages of a river.
+Vertical (downwards) erosion often occurs in the upper stages of a river, whereas lateral (sideways) erosion typically occurs in the middle and lower stages of a river.

 There are four main processes of erosion.
 These are:

 Abrasion, also known as corrasion, is when boulders and stones wear away the river banks and bed.
-Angular rocks that have entered the channel recently are valuable tools of abrasion because they are more angular.
+Angular rocks that have entered the channel recently are more abrasive because their edges are still sharp and unrounded.
 Abrasion is responsible for the river channel’s lateral and vertical erosion (see below).

 Attrition is when sediment particles knock against the bed or each other and break, becoming more rounded and smaller as you move down the river.

-Hydraulic action is when the force of fast-flowing water hits the bed and banks and forces water and air into cracks in the bedrock.
-The repeated changes in air pressure cause the river bed to weaken.
-Hydraulic action causes vertical (downward) erosion in the upper part of the river and lateral (sidewards) erosion to the banks in the lower stretch of the river.
+Hydraulic action happens when the force of fast-flowing water hits the river’s bed and banks, pushing water and air into cracks in the rock.
+The repeated pressure changes gradually weaken the riverbed.
+Hydraulic action causes vertical (downward) erosion in the upper part of the river and lateral (sideways) erosion to the banks in the lower stretch of the river.
 This forms the outside bend in a meander in the middle and lower course.
 Lateral erosion is partly responsible for the migration of means across a floodplain.

 The diagram below shows how erosion impacts the bed and banks of a river channel, causing vertical and lateral erosion.